MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 ## Coming soon to Azure Quantum

 Azure Quantum is a platform for innovation.
-The hardware partners across Azure Quantum ecosystem keep growing, see the upcoming quantum-inspired hardware solutions.
+As the hardware partners across Azure Quantum ecosystem keep growing, you can explore these upcoming quantum-inspired hardware solutions.

 | Provider | Description  |
 |---|---|